Yandi Sofyan

-Yandi Sofyan Munawar (born 25 May 1992) is an Indonesian professional footballer who plays as a forward for Liga 1 club Persikabo 1973.
+Yandi Sofyan Munawar (born 25 May 1992) is an Indonesian professional footballer who plays as a forward for Liga 1 club Persik Kediri.
 Yandi is the younger brother of former Persib Bandung and Indonesia national team player Zaenal Arif.

 Club career

-He used to be a part of the Brisbane Roar FC Youth team in the National Premier Leagues Queensland, on loan from Arema Cronus.
+He used to be a part of the Brisbane Roar Youth team in the National Premier Leagues Queensland, on loan from Arema Cronus.
 During the loan period he played in 13 matches and scored two goals.

 In December 2014, he was signed with Persib Bandung.
-Yandi Munawar made his professional debut on February 25, 2015, coming on as a substitute in Persib's 4–1 win over New Radiant S.C. in the 2015 AFC Cup and scoring one goal.
+Yandi Munawar made his professional debut on February 25, 2015, coming on as a substitute in Persib's 4–1 win over New Radiant in the 2015 AFC Cup and scoring one goal.

+On 22 June 2025, Yandi officially signed Persik Kediri.

 International career

 In 2013, Yandi Munawar represented the Indonesia U-23, in the 2013 Southeast Asian Games.